JuliaControl/ModelPredictiveControl.jl/docs/src/manual/mtk.md

 ## Pendulum Example

-This example integrates the simple pendulum model of the [last section](@man_nonlin) in the [ModelingToolkit.jl](https://docs.sciml.ai/ModelingToolkit/stable/) (MTK) framework and extracts appropriate `f!` and `h!` functions to construct a [`NonLinModel`](@ref).
+This example integrates the simple pendulum model of the [last section](@ref man_nonlin) in the [ModelingToolkit.jl](https://docs.sciml.ai/ModelingToolkit/stable/) (MTK) framework and extracts appropriate `f!` and `h!` functions to construct a [`NonLinModel`](@ref).

 !!! danger "Disclaimer"
     This simple example is not an official interface to `ModelingToolkit.jl`.
-It is provided as a basic template to combine both packages.
+It is provided as a basic starting point template to combine both packages.
 There is no guarantee that it will work for all corner cases.

 We first construct and instantiate the pendulum model: